dantaeyoung/GrasshopperChallenges/README.md

 * [How to Solve it, by George Polya](https://en.wikipedia.org/wiki/How_to_Solve_It)
 * [The Careful Design of Cave Story](https://www.soldierfromthesurface.com/games/cavestory/)
 * [Allison Parrish's Programming Exercise B for RWET](https://gist.github.com/aparrish/7be6ecf2d6b761f90c09/)

+***

+Release notes:

+* v0.2
+Edited with more commentary and information, especially about zooming in to preview hints, and placing 'Challenge' text on the Rhino canvas.

+* v0.1
+First release.